JustScott/MiniArch/README.md

 I hope to add this ability in the future.

-## Steps to take before running the install script
+## How to run

-MiniArch can only operate on empty diskspace, as in, you must first make space on your disk with something like `cfdisk` before running `start_install.sh` otherwise it won't be recognized.
+MiniArch can only operate on empty diskspace, as in, you must first make space on your disk with something like `cfdisk` before MiniArch will make the disk available to select for installation.

 ```bash
 # Connect to a network